lucasxciv/lucasxciv.github.io/data/posts/2019-05-11-using-value-object-with-doctrine-odm.md

 ## Persisting Value Object with Doctrine ODM

-To persist Value Object using Doctrine ODM we can simply use the [Custom Mapping Types](https://www.doctrine-project.org/projects/doctrine-mongodb-odm/en/1.2/reference/basic-mapping.html#custom-mapping-types) or [@EmbedOne Annotation](https://www.doctrine-project.org/projects/doctrine-mongodb-odm/en/1.2/reference/annotations-reference.html#embedone) that the framework provides.
+To persist Value Object using Doctrine ODM I can simply use the [Custom Mapping Types](https://www.doctrine-project.org/projects/doctrine-mongodb-odm/en/1.2/reference/basic-mapping.html#custom-mapping-types) or [@EmbedOne Annotation](https://www.doctrine-project.org/projects/doctrine-mongodb-odm/en/1.2/reference/annotations-reference.html#embedone) that the framework provides.
 Beyond Doctrine ODM I will also install others two packages, one to create Uuid, that is [ramsey/uuid](https://github.com/ramsey/uuid) and other one to help validate the input data, that is [beberlei/assert](https://github.com/beberlei/assert).

 For example, if I have a product entity with three properties that are these Value Objects: `IdProduct`, `Name` and `Price`, I can create a custom type for `IdProduct` and `Name` that are Value Objects that have only one attribute and the only thing I need to do before persist is convert the object to a MongoDB type, and for `Money` Value Object I can use the `@EmbedOne` annotation because it has two attributes, `value` and `currency`, so I can do something like this: